 Reporting HIPAA Violations Internally

 HIPAA violations due to human error occur even when great care is taken by staff members.
 The HIPAA complaint will have to be reviewed internally and a decision taken regarding whether it is a reportable breach under provisions of the HIPAA Breach Notification Rule.
-In most cases, minor incidents are so small that they do not require notifications to be sent, such as when minor mistakes are made in good faith or if PHI has been disclosed and there is little danger of knowledge of PHI being recorded.
+In most cases, minor incidents are so small that they do not require notifications to be sent, such as when minor mistakes are made in good faith.

 If you have committed a mistake, accidentally seen PHI of a patient that you do not have permission to view, or another person in your group is suspected of breaching HIPAA Rules, you should report HIPAA violations as quickly as possible.
-The failure to complete this is likely to be viewed unfavorably if it is later noticed.
+The failure to complete this is likely to be viewed unfavorably when the breach is later noticed.

 Reporting a HIPAA Violation to HHS’ OCR